WAAAlex1/agile-hw/background-exercise.md

 # Binary to Binary-Coded Decimal Conversion

+This exercise is to check yourself where you stand in digital design.
+Submit the solution and I will give you feedback.
+This exercise will not be graded.

+Implement it in any HDL you know (e.g., Chisel, VHDL, or Verilog).
+Also implement some testing (test benach).

 Binary-Coded Decimal (BCD) is a way of explicitly representing decimal numbers in computer systems.
 Each digit of a decimal number is represented by its own 4-bit binary equivalent.
 Besides being useful for displaying purposes, BCD can also play a role in applications